matackett/datafest-web/content/_index.md

 markup: "mmark"
 ---

+### SAVE THE DATE, DATAFEST 2020!

+Adding new information.
+And testing it out!

 ## ASA DataFest 2019 at Duke

 ASA DataFest 2019 will take place at Duke over the April 5-7 weekend.
 More details on the event are below, and you can read about last year's challenge and  winners [here](/df2018/).